alexa/ask-sdk-controls/doc/userGuide.md

 make trade-offs as they wish between purity and convenience.
 For example, it is quite possible to do cross-validation in a _NumberControl_ by peeking at the state of a sibling control.
 This may be significantly simpler than having a parent perform cross-validations and pushing state updates around.
-The Fruit Shop skill demonstrate such peeking: specifically, the _ProductControl_ peeks at the _CategoryControl_ to choose which products to recommend.
+The Fruit Shop skill demonstrates such peeking: specifically, the _ProductControl_ peeks at the _CategoryControl_ to choose which products to recommend.

-In general, it is good to think of leaf controls as pure data-gatherers that blindly obtain data for their parent to use in business functions.
+In general, it is good to think of leaf controls as pure data gatherers that blindly obtain data for their parent to use in business functions.
 Leaf controls can be _pure_ in this sense that they truly are unaware of their environment but in the interests of convenience the developer may relax this purity and allow them to peek at external data.
 The risk of impurity is that controls will become over-coupled and the code will be less comprehensible and maintainable as a result.
-We recommend being disciplined when relaxing data-purity.
+We recommend being disciplined when relaxing data purity.
 For example, a rule that any peeking be restricted to sibling controls is a good place to start.

 ---